riipay/riipay-wordpress-plugin/README.md

 # Riipay for WooCommerce

 Accept payment by using Riipay on Woocommerce.
-Currently available for sandbox testing only.

 ## Installation